воскресенье, 24 октября 2021 г.

 How to improve the democracy

-I am a supporter of democracy, but with one important caveat: I am not satisfied with the lack of efficiency in modern democracies of the West.
-Western countries now have too many problems, and local politicians, as a rule, do not even try to voice these problems.
+I am a supporter of democracy, but with one important caveat: I am not satisfied with the lack of efficiency in modern Western democracies.
+Western countries now face too many problems, and local politicians generally do not even try to address them.

-I would like more people to discuss this question - is it possible to improve modern democracy?
-The main goal is whether it is possible to build social and political institutions so that smart people often come to power in a democracy.
+I would like more people to discuss this question: is it possible to improve modern democracy?
+The main goal is to build social and political institutions so that smart people frequently come to power in a democracy.

-Another idea is that the participatory budgeting is needed: a system in which citizens of a country vote via the Internet on how to distribute the budget money.
-With such a system, ministers will be able to collect funding for their departments through the participatory budgeting portal, which means that they (ministers) will be less dependent on the president / prime minister and more on the population.
-Accordingly, rarer will there be a situation when the president / prime minister will alienate a too outstanding minister from power as a possible competitor for himself.
+Another idea is the implementation of participatory budgeting: a system in which citizens vote online on how to allocate budget funds.
+With such a system, ministers would be able to secure funding for their departments through the participatory budgeting portal, making them less dependent on the president or prime minister and more accountable to the population.
+Consequently, it would become less common for the president to alienate an outstanding minister as a potential competitor.

-If we assume that big money gives politicians the opportunity to come to power, then participatory budgeting can turn this to the benefit of society: a good politician will be able to make big money on popularity and real achievements (only with a time delay - first spend, and only then earn).
+If significant financial resources help politicians come to power, participatory budgeting could turn this to society's benefit: a good politician would be able to earn substantial money through popularity and real achievements (albeit with a time delay—first spending, then earning).

-And one more point: the constitution should stipulate that all ministers must maintain personal blogs in order to share information, that will help new politicians rule the country if they come to power.
+Additionally, the constitution should mandate that all ministers maintain personal blogs to share information, assisting new politicians in governing if they come to power.

 вторник, 25 мая 2021 г.

 I live in Russia, and many people around me call themselves opponents of democracy.
-Their logic is simple - we can live pretty well without democracy.
-I will prove that there are holes in this logic.
+Their logic is simple—they believe they live well enough now without democracy.
+I will demonstrate the flaws in this reasoning.

-When an authoritarian (for example, a monarchy) state is in the neighborhood of democracy, the authorities in it are afraid of revolution and therefore cannot afford to exploit the population too much.
-They understand that if the population lives worse than in the neighboring democracy, it will arrange a revolution and change the government to a democratic one.
-In other words, democracies exert an “ennobling” effect on neighboring authoritarian ones.
-Despite this impact, these authoritarian countries often pose a military threat to them.
+When an authoritarian state, such as a monarchy, borders a democratic country, its authorities fear revolution and thus cannot exploit the population excessively.
+They understand that if their citizens live worse than those in neighboring democracy, a revolution may occur, leading to a shift towards democratic governance.
+In this way, democracies exert an "ennobling" effect on neighboring authoritarian regimes.
+Despite this influence, these authoritarian countries often pose a military threat to democracies.

-Another example from history is Germany in the first half of the 20th century.
-Germany was an authoritarian country in the neighborhood of democratic France and England, and these countries exerted an “ennobling” influence on it; thanks to the English and French revolutions, in 20th century Germany there was no serfdom and other vestiges of the Middle Ages.
-And despite this influence, Germany posed a military threat to England and France.
+Another historical example is Germany in the first half of the 20th century.
+Although Germany was an authoritarian state neighboring democratic France and England, the latter countries exerted an "ennobling" influence on it.
+Due to the English and French revolutions, 20th-century Germany did not have serfdom or other remnants of the Middle Ages.
+Nevertheless, Germany still posed a military threat to England and France.

-One more example is the confrontation between medieval Muscovy and the Novgorod Republic.
-When the Novgorod Republic existed, the peasants both in it and in the Muscovy were relatively free.
-But after the conquest of Novgorod by Moscow, a gradual enslavement of the peasants began, which reached its peak under Peter the Great.
+Similarly, the medieval confrontation between Muscovy and the Novgorod Republic illustrates my point.
+While the Novgorod Republic existed, peasants in both Novgorod and Muscovy were relatively free.
+However, after Moscow conquered Novgorod, the gradual enslavement of peasants began, reaching its peak under Peter the Great.

 среда, 7 апреля 2021 г.